-Percolation testing was not conducted in the area of the STA for the OWTS.
-Based on our experience in this area, the topsoil and organic materials will most likely exhibit percolation rates of 20 to 40 minutes per inch.
-Based on the assumed percolation rate of the near surface soils and visual soil classification of the soils encountered in the profile pits, NWCC has classified the natural topsoil and organic materials as Soil Type 2A and Sandy to Silt Loam in accordance with Table 10-1 of the Regulations.
+Percolation testing was not conducted in the area of the soil treatment area for the OWTS.
+Based on our experience in this area, the topsoil and organic materials will likely exhibit percolation rates of 20 to 40 minutes per inch.
+Based on the assumed percolation rate of the near surface soils and visual soil classification of the soils encountered in the profile pits, NWCC has classified the natural topsoil and organic materials (Sandy Loam to Silty Loam) as Soil Type 2A in accordance with Table 10-1 of the Regulations.

-OWTS Design: Based on the subsurface conditions encountered at the site, sloping topography and our understanding of the proposed construction, NWCC recommends the OWTS design consist of a trench soil treatment system utilizing Standard Quik-4 Infiltrator or ADS ARC 36 chambers placed in the upper 2 to 12 inches of natural topsoil and organic materials.
+OWTS Design: Based on the subsurface conditions encountered at the site, sloping topography and our understanding of the proposed construction, NWCC recommends the OWTS design consist of a trench soil treatment system utilizing Standard Infiltrator or ADS ARC 36 Chambers placed in the upper 2 to 12 inches of natural topsoil and organic materials.